fortierq/fortierq.github.io/_posts/2022-07-14-mtgscan-ocr-azure-flask-celery-socketio.md

 - [The Ur-Dragon](https://gatherer.wizards.com/pages/card/Details.aspx?multiverseid=479384) and [Hogaak, Arisen Necropolis](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=464151) have truncated names.
 - The [Karakas](https://gatherer.wizards.com/pages/card/details.aspx?name=Karakas) in sideboard is totally wrong.

-To fix those problems, I used **fuzzy search (approximate string matching)** with [SymSpell](https://github.com/wolfgarbe/SymSpell), which find the closest word in a dictionary by [edit distance](https://en.wikipedia.org/wiki/Edit_distance).
+To fix these problems, I used **fuzzy search (approximate string matching)** with [SymSpell](https://github.com/wolfgarbe/SymSpell), which find the closest word in a dictionary by [edit distance](https://en.wikipedia.org/wiki/Edit_distance).
 See [this article](https://seekstorm.com/blog/1000x-spelling-correction) for more details.
 To be efficient, SymSpell expects a bound on the distance.
 By experience, a maximum edit distance of 6 gave good results.
 I also reject a text if its ratio distance/length (percentage of errors per character) is too high.

 Other post-processing that I found useful: